-The length of fabric seen here to the left was actually very pretty in real life.
+The length of fabric seen above was actually very pretty in real life.
 The subtlety of color changes was most impressive.
-I got a C in home ec in 7th grade, so what do I know?
+I got a C in home economics in 7th grade, so what do I know?
 I know that Pitkin Glass was another Manchester company which produced rather impressive products.
 The museum had a decent collection of massive jugs as well as teensy little medicine jars with intricate details.
 The factory today only exists as a stone foundation a few miles away.

 Next was a display of some other local businesses – like Bon Ami soap.
 Bon Ami has been around in Manchester since about 1886.
 It is somewhat famous for the yellow chick on the label, and its companion slogan “Hasn’t Scratched Yet!” has become a textbook example of early American trademarks, but few people now remember the facts behind the cute chick’s relation to Bon Ami.
 A newly hatched chick will not scratch the ground for food for two or three days after it comes out of the shell because it is still living off the nutrients of the yolk.
 As neither chicks nor Bon Ami scratch, the chick is an appropriate symbol with the trademarked slogan “Hasn’t Scratched Yet.”

-Another business celebrated here is good ol’ Shady Glen Dairy Stores – our visit report here – and its world famous burgers.
+Another business celebrated here is good ol’ Shady Glen Dairy Stores and its famous burgers.
 The whole Shady Glen story is spelled out but what’s cooler is the original – and working – Seeburg Jukebox which used to be at Shady Glen several decades ago.
 Behind us was a giant portrait of Ethel Donaghue who donated $50,000 to fund the museum.
 Ed quipped to our docent, “What did that painting cost, $50,000?”

 We then passed through the Victoriana: toys, games, dolls, and dresses area that never seems to interest me all that much.
 There was a cool little 3D viewfinder thing with a picture of, I think, a factory loaded into it.
 Ed stared into it for a good 15 minutes, googly-eyed.
 Next was a display about James Olcott, “The Grassman.”
 Manchesterian Olcott was a leading pioneer in grass-culture and even helped found UCONN’s School of Agriculture in 1881.

 Above I mentioned the Spencer repeating rifle – Christopher Spencer invented it and even had an audience with President Lincoln at one point.
 He demonstrated his rifle’s capabilities with a couple witnesses down in DC near where the Washington Monument now stands.
-Imagine me inventing a gun and good ol’ W and I go off to shoot alone in this day and age?
-At least he’d trust me more than, oh I don’t know, his VP who shot an old man in the face at a canned hunt.
+Imagine me inventing a gun and good ol’ President Bush and I go off to shoot alone in this day and age?
+At least he’d trust me more than, oh I don’t know, his VP who shot an old man in the face and made him apologize for it.
 But that’s just a hunch.

 One last stop – The Milton K Adams Gallery.
 Adams was a Manchester author, mainly of children’s books so it’s almost expected that he’d be honored here at the museum.
 The first pieces of art from his books were rather small: